The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 Review For MC: "I love when my perfume clings to my clothes for days, and this one from Le Labo does that in the prettiest way.
 I actually prefer it after I've had it on for a few hours because I catch different notes throughout the day.
 One spritz lasts all day (and then some), so I've only just begun to make a dent in it after having it for almost two years." — Julia Marzovilla, Fashion E-Commerce Editor

-If your M.O. is to smell like any manner of sweet treat at all times, you'll want to have this gourmand perfume in your winter lineup.
+If your fragrance goal is to smell like a sweet treat, you'll want to have this gourmand perfume in your winter lineup.
 Legend has it that this Dolce & Gabbana perfume is inspired by panettone, a classic Italian dessert.
-We'd say the brand hit the nail on the head as this fragrance is sugary sweet, but not in a headache-inducing way.
+I'd say the brand hit the nail on the head with this scent.
 The citrus and orange blossom notes give it a freshness and a slight tartness before it settles into a warm vanilla base.
-Think of the first bite of a fruit cake over the holidays and you get this fragrance.
+It reminds me of a fruit cake over the holidays—in a good way.

 Fragrance Family: Citrus and gourmand